Skip to content

 Uses the browser’s built-in SpeechSynthesis API.
 Zero API keys required.

-import { NativeTTS } from '@lukeocodes/composite-voice';
+import { NativeTTS } from 'composite-voice';

 const tts = new NativeTTS({